What to Do If You Are Stopped

 Get out of the car as quickly as possible and stay near your car.
 Stand erect, and do not lean against your car for support or make any physical motions that would cause the police to believe that you may be impaired.
 Remember, the entire traffic stop is being videotaped.
 Remain where the camera will follow your actions and don't give the prosecution any video evidence they can use against you.

 If the police ask you to go through some steps for the field sobriety test, don't argue with them on constitutional grounds.
 When you accepted your driver's license, you gave them implied consent to administer tests.
 You may refuse to take the field sobriety test, but do so politely, and exercise your right to an attorney immediately.
 The police cannot physically force you to take the test.
 After you tell them you refuse, the police will be required to read your rights and warn you of the consequences.

 At the Police Station

 At the police station, you will be asked to submit to a breath test and a blood test to determine whether your blood alcohol content (BAC) was more than the legal limit .08% for adults or .0% for minors.
 Don't be under the impression that cooperating with the police will help you get off easy.

 The prosecutor will use the test results against you.
 If you refuse to take the tests, invoke your right to an attorney immediately.
 The police must clearly inform you of the consequences and stop further processing until your lawyer is present.
 It is important to hire an experienced DWI lawyer as soon as possible after you are charged, or think you may be charged.

-Contact Crain Lewis Brogdon, LLP, to help protect your rights every step of the way.
-We know that this is a difficult time for, and we are here to help.
+Contact Crain Lewis Brogdon, LLP to help protect your rights every step of the way.
+Our Dallas DWI attorneys are here to get you through this time.